Neelanjan-chakraborty/Smart-Watch-Ecom-Website/README.md

 Welcome to the E-Commerce Website project repository!
 This project demonstrates the development of a dynamic e-commerce website for selling smart watches.
 The repository includes both front-end and back-end components.

 #### Visit The Website : https://watchjunction.000webhostapp.com/
+(Note: The Website Server May be down 👎 or show Phising website warning kindly ignore)
 - Demo Username1:user1@example.com
 - Demo Password1:password1
 - Demo Username2:user2@example.com